Give your furnishings a spring clean with our top tips on how to keep fabrics fresh and tackle nasty stains and odours

 Treat carpets regularly using a powerful vacuum to avoid the build up of dirt and grit, particularly in high traffic areas within the home.

 On synthetic carpets or rugs, use carpet shampoo and steam cleaning machines every six months.
-For wool, professional cleaning is recommended as the fibres absorb a lot of water and can become very heavy and hard to dry out.
+For wool, professional carpet cleaning is recommended as the fibres absorb a lot of water and can become very heavy and hard to dry out.